Kensington, Victoria: Politics

 At a local government level, Kensington is part of the City of Melbourne, which also includes parts of Flemington.

 In the Victorian Legislative Assembly, Kensington is part of the electoral district of Melbourne.
 The area is represented in the Victorian Legislative Council by members for the Northern Metropolitan Region.

-At a federal level, Kensington is part of the Division of Melbourne, held by Greens member Adam Bandt since the 2010 federal election.
-Prior to this, it had been held by Australian Labor Party members since the Federation of Australia in 1901.
+At a federal level, Kensington is now part of the Division of Maribyrnong, held by Australian Labor Party member Bill Shorten since the 2007 federal election.
 There are two polling booths in Kensington, one at Kensington Primary School, the other at Holy Rosary School.
-In the 2013 Australian Federal Election Adam Bandt won both booths by a significant margin.
+In the 2022 Australian Federal Election Bill Shorten won the two candidate preferred vote at both booths by a significant margin, although the Greens outpolled him on first preferences at the Kensington Primary School booth.
+Prior to a redistribution in 2021, Kensington was part of the Division of Melbourne, held by Greens member Adam Bandt since the 2010 federal election, and by Australian Labor Party members before that since the Federation of Australia in 1901.